GetDKAN/dkan/docs_assets/pages/overview_installation.md

 -  PHP: minimum version 7.2.x
 -  Apache: minimum version 2.x
 -  Drush: minimum version 9.x.
+-  Node: minimum version 8.10 (if using the decoupled frontend)

 ## Starting a new project